-- Coaches must bring their team's bats and the current NCAA Approved Softball Bat List (referred to hereafter as the "Bat List") for BCT at the appropriate time on each game day. - Once they have their bats lined up in the order in which they appear on the list, match the model number of each bat with the models highlighted on the team's Bat List and verify the correct number of each is listed in the appropriate column. - Barrel compression test each bat, per the protocol until you get two passes or two failures (whichever comes first), using 1550psi as the standard minimum or the exception number listed for backstop style bats with lower minimums (as listed on the Bat List). - Sticker bats that pass and, if necessary, amend the team's Bat List to account for failures.
-Bats that fail must be marked with the team name, secured from the team's possession by the host and will be shipped for further analysis at the conclusion of the post season tier. - Complete the information in the summary box (lavender) on page one of the team's Bat List for the team's use for every day's game(s). - On the first testing day, ask the team representative to complete an administrative bat log to reflect all passes and failures.
-The log can be used by you for each future testing day and, eventually, by the NCAA Softball Rules Committee. - After the initial testing day, use either the administrative bat log or the team's Bat List to verify the models presented then make sure they match when your testing is complete. - At the conclusion of your tier, return this notebook with the completed administrative bat logs and unused stickers to the tournament director.
+The host tournament director is responsible for providing the NCAA site representative with a secure location to bat test, their bat testing fixture, the stickers shipped from the NCAA and printing the administrative bat log for each team from the Ref Quest website.

+Coaches, or a team representative, must bring their team's bats and their current NCAA Approved Softball Bat List (referred to hereafter as the "Bat List") for BCT to the designated location at the appropriate time on each game day.

+Once the coach has their bats lined up in the order in which they appear on the list, the bat testing manager shall match the model number of each bat with the models highlighted on the team's Bat List and verify the correct number of each is listed in the appropriate column.

+The bat testing manager shall barrel compression test each bat, per the protocol, until there are two passes or two failures (whichever comes first), using 1550psi as the standard minimum or the specific, lower exception number listed for backstop style bats (as listed on the Bat List).

+Sticker bats that pass and, when necessary, amend the team's Bat List to account for failures.
+Bats that fail must be marked with the team's name, secured from the team's possession by the host and will be shipped for further analysis at the conclusion of the post season tier.

+Complete the information in the summary box (lavender) on page one of the team's Bat List for the team's use on the field of play.

+On the first testing day, ask the team representative to complete an administrative bat log (provided by the host tournament director) to reflect all bat models tested and their respective pass/fail status.
+The log may be used by the bat testing manager for each future testing day and, eventually will be used by the NCAA Softball Rules Committee.

+Note-After the initial testing day, the bat testing manager may use either the administrative bat log or the team's Bat List to perform the subsequent day testing but must copy the results from the testing document to the other document at the end of the daily testing.

+At the conclusion of testing for each tier, return this the completed administrative bat logs, unused stickers and the bat testing fixture to the host tournament director.

-BAT TESTING INFORMATION FOR COACHES IN THE NCAA POSTSEASON
+BAT TESTING DETAILS FOR COACHES IN THE NCAA POSTSEASON